NCAA basketball championships (Philippines): Tournament formats

-Tie-breakers

-If two teams are tied, a playoff will be held.

-If three or more teams are tied, teams will be ranked by basis of head-to-head records, goal differential from games of the tied teams, then overall goal differential.
-Then the teams will be seeded on a mini-tournament in a series of elimination games.

-Group stage sweep

-If any event a team finishes the group stage undefeated, that team will advance outright to the finals.
-The third and fourth seeds will have a sudden-death game to determine the opponent of the second seed.
-Then, the winner of the sudden-death match between the second seed and third/fourth seed advances to the finals to face the first seed.
-Previously, the first seed holds a twice to beat advantage in the finals (the finals would not be a best of three affair), until 2008, the finals was in a best-of-three series even if a team swept the group stage.
-Since 2010 the team who sweeps the group stage will automatically go to the finals with a thrice-to-beat advantage and a 1-0 edge over their opponent, their opponent needs to beat them thrice while the team who sweeps the 2-round elimination will just have to beat their opponents twice.
+Every tournament host school proposes its own tournament format every season.
+From the end of World War II until 1997, and since 1997, the tournament format has been stable, save for things such as one game playoffs when there are tied teams; in same cases, elimination round results determined the tiebreaker, but on other tournaments playoffs were used.

-Previous formats
+Historical formats

+Two round format

+In its early years, the NCAA had all of its teams divided into groups, where each team plays the team from its group once, then the top teams from each group play in the championship round, where the top ranked team is named the champion.

+Split season format

 Prior to 1997, when the NCAA had, for most part of its history, six teams, it employed a split season format.
 The winner of the first round (the team with the highest standing) would notch the first Final berth, while the winner of the second round would notch the second Final berth.

-If a team manages to have the best overall record, yet fails to win either round, that team will play the winner of the second round in a playoff game, to face the winner of the first round in the Championship game.
+In some years, if a team manages to have the best overall record, yet fails to win either round, that team will play the winner of the second round in a playoff game, to face the winner of the first round in the Championship game.
 The games of the Championship round are all single-elimination matches, until the 1980s when the Championship game was expanded to a best-of-three series.

 If a team manages to win both rounds (not necessarily a sweep), the Championship round will be omitted, and that team will be declared outright champions.

-In cases of tie, a playoff game will be played to determine which team won the round.
+In cases of tie, a playoff game may be played to determine which team won the round.
 If more than two teams are tied, each team will play the teams they are tied with once.
 If for example, a team won the first round, and is tied with another team for first place at the second round, a playoff game will be played to determine which team wins the round.
 If the team that won the first round wins in the playoff game, the Championship round will be omitted, since the team won both rounds.
 If the other team wins, a Championship round will held, since two different teams won the two rounds.